smith-chem-wisc/mzLib/README.md

 ### Mass Spectrometry

-Spectrac can be read from raw files.
+Spectra can be read from raw files.

 ## License
 Code heavily borrowed from https://github.com/dbaileychess/CSMSL and distrubuted under the appropriate license, LGPL.